Spacial/csstuff/README.md

 - [Do It Yourself (OpenJDK) Garbage Collector](https://shipilev.net/jvm/diy-gc/)
 - [Let's Write an LLVM Specializer for Python!](http://dev.stephendiehl.com/numpile/)
 - [Compiler Explorer](https://godbolt.org/): Run compilers interactively from your web browser and interact with the assembly. [github](https://github.com/mattgodbolt/compiler-explorer), [how it works](https://xania.org/201609/how-compiler-explorer-runs-on-amazon).
+- [GraalVM](https://github.com/oracle/graal): GraalVM is a universal virtual machine for running applications written in JavaScript, Python, Ruby, R, JVM-based languages like Java, Scala, Clojure, Kotlin, and LLVM-based languages such as C and C++.
+[GraalVM Implementation of Python](https://github.com/graalvm/graalpython)

 ### API